JohnBrescia18/EE-551-Project/README.md

 The object of this code is to create a two player snake game.
 Both players would play on the same keyboard and would battle agaisnt each other in order to be the last snake standing

 Features:
--1 or 2 players be able to play
+- 1 or 2 players be able to play
--Allow players to name their snake and have their snakes name displayed at the top of the screen next to where there score woulld be placed.
+- Allow players to name their snake and have their snakes name displayed at the top of the screen next to where there score woulld be placed.

--Library for potential use: Pygame
+- Library for potential use: Pygame

--After each game, the start menu would pop back up allowing you to switch the gamemode(1 or 2 players).
+- After each game, the start menu would pop back up allowing you to switch the gamemode(1 or 2 players).

 TODO:
 - Create a grid for the playing field (very large so there is plenty of room and so the game feels less choppy)